Robison Field: New Sportsmans' Park

+League Park

 In 1899, Von der Ahe sold the Browns to Frank and Stanley Robison.
 By then the ballpark was no longer the "New" Sportsman's Park.
 During the Robison's tenure, the venue was simply called League Park.
 It would bear that name through the 1910 season.

 The Robison brothers sought to change the image and reverse the fortunes of their team.
 They dropped the old "Browns" identity, abandoning that team color and switching to Cardinal red.
 This would yield a new and lasting nickname.
 However, for 1899 they are known to historians as the "Perfectos".

 The Robisons had previously owned the Cleveland Spiders, and in fact still owned them as the 1899 season began (a situation that would not be allowed today).
 They stripped Cleveland of its best players, including Cy Young, and sent them to St. Louis.
 If this made the St. Louis club the "Perfectos", it also unfortunately made the Cleveland club the "Wanderers", as they became known when they were forced to play most of that season (their last) on the road.
 Despite loading up their roster, the previously cellar-dwelling St. Louis club was only able to improve to fifth place.

 Cleveland and three other clubs were contracted after the 1899 season.
 The Cardinals began the 1900 season with less competition, but sank back toward the cellar again.
 The only thing that kept the baseball situation in balance was that the new Browns of the American League (who moved from Milwaukee to St. Louis in 1902) generally fared equally poorly in the pennant races.

 The wooden ballpark continued to be plagued by fire.
 On May 4, 1901, a fire began under the main part of the stands, and as with the 1898 fire, the structure was consumed within half an hour.
 During the rebuilding process, the Robison brothers arranged with the management of Athletic Park (as the "old" Sportsman's Park was being called by then) to play there until yet another wooden stand could be built.
 After playing there on the 5th, in a venue that local newspapers described as wholly inadequate for major league ball, they went on a month-long road trip, and returned to a newly rebuilt League Park on June 3.

 In its final form, the park was typical for its era: a wooden structure, with a covered grandstand behind home plate and extending to first and third base; open bleachers extending to the left field corner; bleachers in parts of the outfield; and a covered pavilion from first base to the right field corner.

+Robison Field

 Helene Britton, daughter of Frank Robison, inherited the Cardinals team and the ballpark from her uncle Stanley upon his death in 1911.
 Helene renamed the ballpark Robison Field as a memorial to her father (who had died in 1908) and her uncle.
-She held the club for next few seasons, until selling her interest in the team in 1917 to a group that included Sam Breadon.
+She held the club for the next few seasons, until selling her interest in the team in 1917 to a group that included Sam Breadon.